 Day 4 – Tsitsikamma

-Optional Activity: Township Tour, Ocean Safaris, Sea Kayaking, Monkeyland, Birds of Eden and Bloukrans Bungee Jump (additional expense).
+Optional Activity: Township Tour, Ocean Safaris.
+Sea Kayaking, Monkeyland, Birds of Eden and Bloukrans Bungee Jump.

 Day 5 – Tsitsikamma

 Tsitsikamma National Park is one of South Africa’s premier marine reserves and this morning you set out to explore the rugged coastline on foot.
 Your hike along the Waterfall Trail sees you cover the first section of the world renowned Otter Trail, this is not an easy hike and those who prefer a more leisurely option can make use of the boardwalks to the Storms River Mouth.
-For the adventurous the Waterfall Trail offers a spectacular winding path that follows the rocky coastline, an out and back trial you stop for a refreshing swim at the base of an icy Waterfall.
-For those who wish to get a birds-eye view of the magnificent forests an optional zip line tour through the canopy is offered this afternoon.
+You return after your hike and you will have the opportunity to book the Woodcutters Journey in the afternoon – experiencing the uniqueness of the Tsitsikamma biome and learning about the history of the area and it’s indigenous fauna & flora.
 (BLD)

-Included Highlight: Tsitsikamma National Park entrance and Hike with your Nomad Guide.
+Included Highlight: Tsitsikamma National Park entrance fee and hike with your Nomad guide.

 Day 6 - Addo Elephant National Park

 This morning you set out for the Eastern Cape and the Addo National Park.
-You will make a stop this morning in the surfing mecca of Jeffrey’s Bay, famous for its waves you have the opportunity to visit the small surfing museum, catch a quick wave or simply enjoy a cup of coffee overlooking these famous waves.
-This afternoon you will make your first visit to seek the elephants after which Addo is named.
+You make a stop this morning in the surfing mecca of Jeffrey’s Bay, famous for its waves.
+You have the opportunity to visit the small surfing museum, catch a quick wave or simply enjoy a cup of coffee overlooking these famous waves.
+This afternoon we will make your first visit to seek the elephants after which Addo is named.
 (BLD)

-Included Highlight: Jeffrey’s Bay and an afternoon Game Drive in Addo National Park (in Nomad truck)
+Included Highlight: Jeffrey’s Bay and an afternoon game drive in Addo National Park (in the Nomad truck).

 Day 7 - Addo Elephant National Park

-Included Highlight: Afternoon Game Drive in Addo National Park (in Nomad truck).
+Included Highlight: An afternoon game drive in Addo National Park (in the Nomad truck).